First Time User? Enroll now.

 Although systemic therapy is generally not utilized, a small series has shown that the use of subcutaneous peginterferon alpha-2b to manage cystic recurrences can result in durable responses.[Level of evidence: 3iiiDiii] In addition, case reports demonstrating dramatic tumor response to BRAF inhibitors in adults with papillary craniopharyngiomas suggest that there may be a role for BRAF inhibitor therapy in the rare setting of a child with a papillary craniopharyngioma.[16,17]

-Quality-of-life issues are important in this group of patients and are difficult to generalize because of the various treatment modalities.
-In one series of 261 patients diagnosed with craniopharyngiomas before 2000, hypothalamic involvement was associated with lower overall survival (OS), impaired quality-of-life, and severe obesity.[Level of evidence: 3iA]
+Quality-of-life issues are important in pediatric patients with craniopharyngiomas and are difficult to generalize because of the various treatment modalities.
+In one series of 261 patients diagnosed with craniopharyngiomas before 2000, hypothalamic involvement was associated with lower overall survival (OS), impaired quality of life, and severe obesity.[Level of evidence: 3iA]

 Late effects of treatment for childhood craniopharyngioma include the following: